CesarAndresRojas/jSSLPDAG/README.md

 # jSSLPDAG
-A Simple Java program that calculates the Single Source Longest Path  of a Directed Acyclic Graph.
+A Simple Java program that calculates the Single Source Longest Path  of a Directed Acyclic Graph with unit cost edges.

 ## Overview